-The least favorite season for "hay fever" sufferers will be rearing its ugly head again, ragweed season.
+The least favorite season for "hay fever" sufferers is ragweed season.
 Ragweed is a summer annual that is found throughout the United States and produces abundant pollen, a primary cause of hay fever.
 Being a hearty noxious weed, diseases really don't affect it much and about the only things that kill the plant are a lack of water or herbicides.

 The picture shows ragweed pollen grains as they would appear when stained on a slide.
 The pollen grains are collected on a rotating greased rod, then counted manually using a microscope.
 Ragweed, an easily distinguishable pollen, appears as a spiny ball in most cases.

 Electron Microscope View: As autumn approaches, not only are the pollen counts high, the mold count is also elevated, causing a two front battle for allergy sufferers.
 Decomposition of plant material by molds leads to higher counts and a secondary assault on the respiratory system of the allergy sufferer.

 In an effort to aid those who suffer with allergies, the Southwest Ohio Air Quality Agency has compiled a "Living with Allergies" brochure.